Tortellini with Mushroom Ragu` and Black Truffle

 - Add in the butter and let it emulsify with the mushroom juices.
 Next, add in the cream and combine well so it becomes thick and glossy.

-- Take your truffle and using a zester, grate in a generous amount – approximately 2 heaped tablespoons into the mushroom mixture and stir well.
+- Take the truffle and using a zester, grate in a generous amount – approximately 2 heaped tablespoons into the mushroom mixture and stir to combine.

 - Drain the tortellini well and place directly into the mushroom mixture – ensure all the tortellini are coated with the mushroom ragu`.